Please Donate

 • where no other condition for processing is available, if you have agreed to us processing your personal information for the relevant purpose.

-We may disclose your personal information to our employees, officers or professional advisers as reasonably necessary for the purposes set out in this privacy policy.
+We may share your personal information with our employees, officers or professional advisers where it is reasonably necessary for the purposes set out in this privacy policy.

 • abide by the requirements of the GDPR;